 In June 2008, through L.D.
-No.1028, the Ley de Banca, Seguros y AFP (Law on Banking, Insurance and AFP) was amended; being stablished that the regulatory capital must be equal to or greater than 10 percent of assets and contingent credits by total risk corresponding to the sum of: (i) the regulatory capital requirement for market risk multiplied by 10, (ii) the regulatory capital requirement for operational risk multiplied by 10, and (iii) the weighted assets and contingent credits by credit risk.
+No. 1028, the Ley de Banca, Seguros y AFP (Law on Banking, Insurance and AFP) was amended; being stablished that the regulatory capital must be equal to or greater than 10 percent of assets and contingent credits by total risk corresponding to the sum of: (i) the regulatory capital requirement for market risk multiplied by 10, (ii) the regulatory capital requirement for operational risk multiplied by 10, and (iii) the weighted assets and contingent credits by credit risk.

-As of March 31, 2022, pursuant to Legislative Decree No.1028 and amendments, the Fund keeps the following amounts related to weighted assets and contingent credits by risk and regulatory capital (basic and supplementary), in soles:
+As of 30 June, pursuant to Legislative Decree No. 1028 and amendments, the Fund keeps the following amounts related to weighted assets and contingent credits by risk and regulatory capital (basic and supplementary), in soles:

-In thousands of Soles 03.31.2022 12.31.2021 Total risk weighted assets and credits 406,615 413,613 Total effective stockholders' equity 3,418,600 3,367,051 Basic effective stockholders' equity (Level 1) 3,418,600 3,367,051 Global regulatory capital ratio 84.07% 81.41%
+In thousands of Soles 2022 2021 Total risk weighted assets and credits 4,217,083 4,136,132 Total effective stockholders' equity 3,417,920 3,367,051 Basic effective stockholders' equity (Level 1) 3,417,920 3,367,051 Global regulatory capital ratio 81.05% 81.41%

-As of March 31, 2022 and December 31, 2021, the Fund has complied with the SBS Resolutions No. 2115-2009 - Regulations for Regulatory Capital Requirements for Operational Risk, No. 6328-2009 - Regulatory Capital Requirements for Market Risk, and
+As of June 30, 2022 and December 31, 2021, the Fund has complied with the SBS Resolutions No. 2115-2009 - Regulations for Regulatory Capital Requirements for

-No. 14354-2009 - Regulatory Capital Requirements for Credit Risk and their amendments.
+Operational Risk, No. 6328-2009 - Regulatory Capital Requirements for Market Risk, No. 14354-2009 - Regulatory Capital Requirements for Credit Risk and their amendments.
 These resolutions establish, mainly, the methodologies to be applied by financial entities to calculate the weighted assets and credits for each type of risk.

-In July 2011, the SBS issued Resolution No. 8425-2011, which establishes that in order to determine the level of additional effective equity, financial institutions must have a process to evaluate the adequacy of their effective equity based on their risk profile, in accordance with the methodology described in said Resolution.
+In July 2011, SBS issued Resolution No. 8425-2011, which establishes that in order to determine the additional regulatory capital, financial institutions must have a process to evaluate the sufficiency of their regulatory capital according to its risk profile, according to the methodology described in said Resolution.
 In application of said rule, additional regulatory capital will be equal to the sum of the regulatory capital requirements calculated for each of the following components: economic cycle, concentration risk, and market concentration risk, interest rate risk in the banking book and other risks.

 Likewise, the regulation establishes a period of gradual adaptation of five years starting since July 2012.
-As of March 31, 2022, the percentage of adaptation established by SBS is 100 percent, therefore the additional requirement of regulatory capital estimated by the Fund amounts to S/ 234,031,000 (S/ 151,223,000 considering an adequacy of 100 percent established by the SBS as of December 31, 2021).
+As of June 30, 2022, the percentage of adaptation established by SBS is 100 percent, therefore the additional requirement of regulatory capital estimated by the Fund amounts to S/ 234,031,000 (S/ 151,223,000 considering an adequacy of 100 percent established by the SBS as of December 31, 2021).